mautrix/imessage/imessage/ios/ipc.md

     * For avatar changes, 1 = set avatar, 2 = remove avatar
   * `target_guid` (str, optional) - For member change messages, the user identifier of the user being changed.
   * `new_group_title` (str, optional) - New name for group when the message was a group name change
+  * `metadata` (any) - Metadata sent with the message.
+Any valid JSON may be present here.
 * Incoming read receipts (request type `read_receipt`)
   * `sender_guid` (str) - the user who sent the read receipt.
 Not required if `is_from_me` is true.
   * `is_from_me` (bool) - True if the read receipt is from the local user (e.g. from another device).